-Bomaderry Community Preschool offered a quality early childhood preschool program for children and their families in Bomaderry and surrounds for 34 years.
-In 2009 Sydney Anglican Schools Limited took over Bomaderry Community Preschool and it is
+Bomaderry Pre-school offered a quality early childhood preschool program for children and their families in Bomaderry and surrounds for 33 years.
+In 2009 Sydney Anglicans school limited auspiced Bomaderry Community Pre-school.

-Bomaderry Community Preschool is a community-based centre, run and managed by Nowra Anglican College.
+Bomaderry Community Pre-school is a community based centre, auspiced by Nowra Anglican College.
 Nowra Anglican College is an independent school operated by Sydney Anglican Schools Corporation.
 It is a not for profit, charitable organization which relies on Federal and State government funding, grants and fees.
 Fundraising also plays an integral part in the operation of the preschool.
+The preschool is managed by Nowra Anglican College.